Questions about Nursing?

 Keep in Mind:

-Application files must be submitted by March 15th for the Option One (Day) Program or by August 15th for the Option Two (Evening & Weekend) Program.
+Application files must be submitted by March 15th for the Option One (Day) Program or by August 1st for the Option Two (Evening & Weekend) Program.
+(Please note the Option 2 deadline change.)
 Application paperwork must be submitted to the Nursing & Health Sciences Admissions Office on EFSC's Melbourne Campus, Building 15, Room 101.